 Set yourself an upper limit on the price that you are comfortable with.
 Prices can vary significantly, especially when Black Friday deals come around.
 Setting a limit means you won’t over spend and will focus your search for a new gas lawn mower.
 But, just because a lawn mower is at the top of your price range, don’t assume it's the best on offer.
 Look around and compare with less expensive models.
 You may find a bargain.

-A gas lawnmower should last for at least ten years.
+A gas lawn mower should last for at least ten years.
 But this will vary depending on what type of lawn mower you choose, how often it is used and how well maintained it is.
 Make sure to check how long the warranty is, 2- 3 years is the common option.
 Also, check what the warranty covers.
 Does it cover all parts?
 And, is the warranty valid if you don’t give the mower an annual service.

-10. Customer reviews and ratings
+10. Check out customer reviews and ratings

 Before you buy, choose two or three gas lawn mower models that fit your criteria and make sure to check customer reviews and ratings.
 Try to look for unbiased reviews on third party sites rather than manufacturer’s sites.